bipintiwari118/Task-Manager/README.md

 -   **Laravel** – PHP framework for backend development
 -   **jQuery** – JavaScript library for DOM manipulation and event handling
 -   **Sortable.js** – JavaScript library enabling drag-and-drop sorting

+📖 Explanation
+This Task Manager application is designed to provide a simple and intuitive way to create, assign, and manage tasks within a team.

+👥 User Roles
+There are two types of users:

+🛡️ Admin – Can create tasks and assign them to other users.

+👤 Normal User – Can only create their own tasks, cannot assign them.

+🎯 User roles are managed using the Spatie Laravel Permission package.

+🔐 Authentication & Authorization
+✨ Powered by Laravel Breeze for user registration and login.

+🔒 Role-based access control ensures:

+✅ Only Admins can access task assignment features.

+🧑‍💼 Regular users can create tasks but not assign them.

+📝 Task Management
+🆕 Any authenticated user can create a new task with:

+Title

+Description

+Priority (High, Medium, Low)

+🧑‍🏫 Admins can select a user from a dropdown and assign tasks.

+📂 Tasks are displayed in status-based columns:

+To Do

+In Progress

+Completed

+📦 Drag & Drop Interface
+💡 Powered by Sortable.js.

+🖱️ Users can drag and drop task cards between columns.

+🧩 Enables quick updates to task status or priority visually.

+📊 Priority Sorting
+Tasks can be sorted by:

+🔺 High

+🟡 Medium

+🔻 Low

+📌 This helps users focus on what’s important and urgent.

+🌐 UI & UX
+💅 Built with Tailwind CSS for a clean, responsive interface.

+🧱 Dashboard design based on Laracasts Windmill Theme.

+✨ Uses jQuery for small interactions like:

+Menu toggling

+Live task updates